 Where We Started

-Amethod Public Schools, or AMPS, (formerly Oakland Charter Academy Inc.) operates the oldest charter school in the East Bay.
-The AMPS system is a nonprofit corporation originally founded in 1993 designed to produce the academic advancement of disenfranchised middle school and high school aged youth from East Oakland, CA.
+Amethod Public Schools, or AMPS—formerly Oakland Charter Academy, Inc.—operates the oldest charter school in the East Bay.
+The AMPS system is a nonprofit corporation originally founded in 1993, designed to encourage the academic advancement of disenfranchised middle school, and high school-aged youth from East Oakland, CA.

 After a tumultuous beginning, Oakland Charter Academy (OCA) underwent a reorganization and recommitment phase in 2004.
 Since then, the organization and schools have become a network that offers a nationally recognized No Child Left Behind Blue Ribbon School, only the second public middle school in the history of Oakland Unified School District to receive such a distinction.

 AMPS believes that higher education is the surest path to future success for poor families, and that having high expectations of all students is an absolute necessity.
-Drawing the best from every student takes immense effort from the teachers, families, administrators, and students; but the results are well worth it.
-We reason that some of the keys to drawing the best from every student requires schools to have; high expectations; highly effective teachers, academic rigor, professional development, and stakeholder commitments.
+Drawing the best out of every student takes immense effort from the teachers, families, administrators, and students; but the results are well worth it.
+We understand that some of the keys to getting the best from each student requires schools to have; high expectations, highly effective teachers, academic rigor, professional development, and stakeholder commitments.

 Over the past decade, AMPS has opened six distinct sites in the Oakland and Richmond area.
 AMPS is successfully serving 1600 students in distinct neighborhoods of the East Bay and are achieving far greater results than comparable schools on many key performance metrics such as standardized test scores, graduation rates, attendance, and college acceptance rates.

 Oakland Charter Academy (OCA)